 Start off with a cold bold and cold whisk.
 You can make whipped cream by hand but for the sake of time, I always use my KitchenAid.
 I just whack the whisk and bowl in the freezer for 5 minutes before I start.

 You can totally weigh the ingredients in cups but I find that to not be accurate so I always use a kitchen scale.
 Mine has had so much use, and it also creates fewer dishes to clean!

-The cream is beautifully thickened, only a little sweetness, and guess what?
+The cream is beautifully thickened, with only a little sweetness, and guess what?
 This stabilized whipped cream will hold its shape for days!

 How long does homemade whip cream last?